rpoleski/MulensModel/developers_board.md

 * correct documentation for existing code - start with Model, MulensData, and Event
 * anything from use cases that does not work yet -- see TODO.md file
 * copy documentation to some website
-* xallarap - use case, unit test, and code itself
+* xallarap - use case, unit test, and code itself (see below for references)
 * binary lens orbital motion - use case, unit test, and code itself
 * binary calculations - define if s is relative to total mass etc.
 * should BinaryLens() accept source\_x/y as lists or arrays?